Assessment, support planning and review

 What to do if you disagree

-We want to work with you, but if you feel that the outcome of your assessment or review hasn’t adequately considered your care and support needs, you can appeal.
+We want to work with you, but if you feel that the outcome of your assessment or review has not adequately considered your care and support needs, you can appeal.
 To do this, please speak to your social care worker within 10 working days of your assessment or review.
 It may be helpful to provide information that supports what you think.

 More information